Frequently asked questions and answers around JEB.

-From the UI client: open the menu entry Help, About.
+In the GUI client: open the menu entry Help, About.

 Floating licenses work on a per-seat basis, as opposed to other license types that work on a per-user basis.
 Example:

-- A floating build valid for 3 seats allow any 3 users within your organization concurrently.
+- A floating build valid for 3 seats allows any 3 users within your organization concurrently.

-- A non-floating build valid for 3 users allow 3 fixed, determined users to use JEB.
-No other user can use it.
+- A non-floating build valid for 3 users allows 3 fixed, determined users to use JEB.
+No other user shall use it.

 Please refer to this Manual entry to learn about setting up floating Controller and Clients.

-JEB works on subscription.
-Past the expiration date, your software will continue to work and allow you to open and work on existing JDB2 projects, but you will not be able to create new projects.
+- Past the expiration date, your software will continue to work and you will be able to open existing JDB2 projects.